bcgov/IM-Report-GBears/README.md

 ### Usage

-Describe data being used (links), and how to run.
-Eg:

 There are six core scripts that are required for the analysis, the run\_all.R script sets the enviornment variables:

 -   run\_all\_AOI.R - Area of Interest information entered in run script